Short Sellers Stick With These 3 Social Media Stocks

 This Mountain View, California-based company bought news alert startup Newsle in July.
 LinkedIn has a market capitalization of more than $21 billion.
 The long-term EPS growth forecast is more than 34 percent, but the operating margin is lower than the industry average and the return on equity is in the red.

 Of the 36 polled analysts, 24 recommend buying shares, while the rest recommend holding them.
 A move to the analysts' mean price target would be a gain of more than 20 percent for shares.
-Note that shares traded higher than that consensus target earlier this year.
+But note that shares traded higher than that consensus target earlier this year.